FAQ: Troubleshooting 101 - Installation and Data File Problems (Quicken for Windows)

 - Again fix any errors logged as not repaired by Quicken.

-- Now close and restart Quicken using this new file and try your failing action again.
+- Now close and restart Quicken using this copied and repaired file and try your failing action again.
 If it works, keep using the new file and abandon the old one.

 - If that doesn't resolve the issue, restore your Quicken data file from a Manual or Automatic Backup taken prior to the problem first occurring, if necessary going back to older backups until you find a file that does not exhibit these symptoms.